SEO content: how to write for search engines

 Now is the time to find keywords for your content.

-Keyword research is a HUGE topic.
-And you won’t be able to light it up quickly, but a few simple tips for basic search
+In short: keyword research is a HUGE topic.
+And you won’t be able to light it up quickly, but a few simple tips for basic search^

 What’s interesting about this technique is that you see the keywords that people are currently looking for.
 Which means these keys are not very competitive (yet).